Thunder-Engine-Dev/thunder-engine/README.md

 <h3>Preparation</h3>

-1. Get started with the [template](https://github.com/Thunder-Engine-Dev/te-template) to create a new repository for your game.
+1. Get started with the [template](https://github.com/Thunder-Engine-Dev/te-template) (stable, Godot 4.2.2) to create a new repository for your game.
 Make sure to choose PRIVATE visibility if you don't want your game sources to be open for everyone.
+- Use the [unstable template](https://github.com/Thunder-Engine-Dev/te-unstable-template) to try out the latest features of the engine.
 2. Install [Git](https://git-scm.com/downloads).
 3. Install [Godot Engine 4](https://godotengine.org/) (regular edition).
 If you are going to program with C#, please choose **Mono** edition.